-Here’s a list of just some of the many ways people with disabilities can make extra money, without loads of hassle.
+Here’s a list of just some of the many ways people with physical disabilities can make extra money, without loads of hassle.

 Many of them are not only handy for bringing in the cash, they’re also fun to do!